druglogics/druglogics-synergy/README.md

 ```
 # Howto #
 ## Input directory ##
-The recommended way to launch the pipeline is by supplying one argument specifying a directory.
+The recommended way to launch the pipeline is by supplying one argument specifying a directory, e.g. "example_run_ags".
 The directory should contain all relevant input files, and not more than one copy of each.
 Input files are identified by filename, and should contain a specific string:

 "steadystate"
 "config"